simon-smart88/disagapp/inst/shiny/modules/cov_upload.md

 **BACKGROUND**

-This module can be used to upload your own covariates to use in the analysis, or if using the Madagascar example dataset to upload the example data.
+This module can be used to upload your own covariates (as single-layered `.tif` files) to use in the analysis, or if using the Madagascar example dataset to upload the example data.

 **IMPLEMENTATION**

 - Click "Upload covariate data" and navigate to the locations of the file(s) you would like to upload.
+Then click "Load data".

 - The files must have a coordinate reference system present, or else an error will be returned.

-- If using the Madagascar example dataset, you do not need to upload any files, just click "Upload file(s)".
+- If using the Madagascar example dataset, you do not need to upload any files, just click "Load data".